Are you thinking of using ISC’s software?

 The University of New Hampshire Interoperability Lab uses Kea as part of their certification testing for DHCP.
 Read an interview with Tim Winters, IPv6 logo Technical Lead for the lab about how and why he uses Kea.

-NZRS operates the .nz registry for New Zealand.
+InternetNZ operates the .nz registry for New Zealand.
 They offer internationalized domain names in the Māori language, both under a separate third-level domain and in .nz.
-NZRS engineers are frequent participants in DNS-OARC conferences.
-Sebastian Castro of NZRS personally contributed to the development of BIND’s dnssec key-manager utility.
+InternetNZ engineers are frequent participants in DNS-OARC conferences.
+Sebastian Castro of InternetNZ personally contributed to the development of BIND’s dnssec key-manager utility.

 SWITCH operates the Swiss country-code TLDs, .ch and .li.
 SWITCH subscribes to ISC’s Advance Security Notification service, so they can receive BIND patches for critical security issues a few days before they are announced.